OpenSecuritySummit/oss2018/content/faq/remote-participant.md

 We created, for each room, a Google Hangouts link.

-Here you can acces each room directly:
+Here you can access each room directly:

 [Room 1](https://hangouts.google.com/hangouts/_/owasp.org/summit-room-1)
 [Room 2](https://hangouts.google.com/hangouts/_/owasp.org/summit-room-2)